 NEXT UP ON this.

-Job hunting in the digital age requires more than a structured resume and curated cover letter.
+The rippling effects of COVID-19 have hit the job market hard and hunting for a position during these times has become very difficult.
+But when you do come across an opportunity you’re interested in, the digital age requires more than a structured resume and curated cover letter.
 With a wealth of information of yourself online for the world to see, employers can easily get an idea of who you are before they even meet you face-to-face.

 Because of this, your online presence – specifically the way you present yourself – is known to have a big impact on your job prospects.

 But forget the horror stories of people losing their jobs over inappropriate social media posts: less spoken about are the positive effects of having a strong online presence when it comes to job hunting.